-Coaching is a resource, learn when a coach would benefit you.
+Learn when working with a coach would benefit you.

 What do elite athletes, successful business leaders and high-powered celebrities have in common?
 They all regularly work with a coach.
 In fact, some have more than one.

-In this article I explain what coaching is, share six signs that indicate when coaching would benefit you and, give you some pointers on how to get started with a coach.
+In this article you'll discover what coaching is, share six signs that indicate when it would benefit you and, give you some pointers on how to get started with a coach.

 What is coaching and how can a coach help?